MRC always strives to maintain the highest standards of teaching and learning.

 The Mont Rose College recruits students of outstanding achievement from all educational backgrounds.
 Proven previous exam results are the main focus towards admission at Mont Rose College.
-International students also need to show the English competency in order to secure admissions.
+International students also need to show English competency in order to secure admission.

 The following criteria must be met in order to secure admission at Mont Rose College.

-Once the college has received all the above information from the student than the candidates require to take the initial diagnostic test.
-The candidate needs to achieve more than 50 % marks to be forwarded to the next stage which is to be interviewed
+Once the college has received all the above information from the student then the candidates are required to take the initial diagnostic test.
+The candidate needs to achieve more than 50 % to pass to the next stage which is to be interviewed